Here are some of the most fun things to do in California!

 The Pope-Baldwin Bike Trail travels parallel to Hwy 89 and is close to central South Lake Tahoe.
 It is mostly flat and family-friendly.
 It connects to Pope Beach, Camp Richardson, and Baldwin Beach.
 One of the best things to do in California from a cultural perspective is to ride the short connector to the Tallac Historic Site.
 The Tallac site is an opportunity to see the mansions of the Bay Area elite that date from the 1880s and imagine what it was like when Lake Tahoe was “theirs.”
 South Shore Bikes is not only a full-service bike shop they have rentals, too.
 Anderson’s Bike Rental is located at the start of the bike path and is a South Shore “institution” in the same location for 40 years and family-owned and operated.

 Getting Mountain Time in is one of the most fun things to do in California

-One of the most fun things to do in California and Tahoe South is to ascend to an elevation which unfolds a panorama of the 40 trillion gallons of Lake Tahoe’s emerald-blue water ringed by pines, granite and the majesty of the Sierra.
+One of the most fun things to do in California and Tahoe South is to ascend to an elevation that unfolds a panorama of the 40 trillion gallons of Lake Tahoe’s emerald-blue water ringed by pines, granite, and the majesty of the Sierra.
 The easiest way to gain elevation is via the Heavenly Gondola.
 The gondola along with the mid-station offers the most unobstructed views of Lake Tahoe and loads of photo ops to preserve memories.
-Heavenly Mountain Resort plans to open late June with limited operations to maintain the health and safety of all.
+Heavenly Mountain Resort plans to open in late June with limited operations to maintain the health and safety of all.
 Operations may be limited, but what is open will be loads of fun, because the area at the top of the gondola is a virtual outdoor amusement park.
 A favorite is the Ridge Rider Coaster.
 Tubing is another fun activity.
 For those that want to start near the top of the mountain and be in a safe environment, there are numerous patrolled trails to walk/hike.